nextlevelshit/web-coding-classes/WCC-Session-3/index.md

 ### The Console (JS)

-The JavaScript console is most proberly the most powerfool tool of the developer tools.
+The JavaScript console is most properly the most powerful tool of the developer tools.
 You're having access to the whole JS code base that runs on the website.
 You can even run even code that does not has to do with anything on the website.
 Therefore is some knowledge necessary.